EdwinRodger/MyArchives/docs/known_bugs.md

 # This guide gives inforamtion about currently active bugs in MyArchives

-bug - While loading the entry, last letter of last word gets removed
+bug - The exported text file have uneven spaces between entries

-current fix - Add a space after you complete the entry to avoid this bug
+current fix - No fix, will patch this bug in future updates

 ---

-bug - There are too many lines at the end of entry

-current fix - While completeing an entry, avoid having extra empty lines at the end of entry also after editing an entry, remove extra empty lines at the end from the entry
+bug - While importing other type of json file, error pops up just saying 'MyArchives'

+current fix - Import valid json file which you previously exported from MyArchives

 ---

-bug - The text file export have uneven spaces between entries
+bug - After importing from json file, there are spaces at new line

-current fix - No fix, will patch this bug in future updates
+current fix - no fix, will patch this bug in next update

----

-bug - Program stops responding while using TTS or STT

-current fix - It is expected behaviour, the program will run normally after the respective processes complete.